 Jessie Waratah

-Jessie Waratah was born in Sydney’s Inner West.
-She is a proud Murri woman with ancestral ties to Mungindi and the Gamilaraay Nation.
-Jessie’s strongest cultural influences are from close family and Elders, and from her Warlpiri family who together have raised her since she was born, and who continue to pass down knowledge and teachings about culture.
+Jessie Waratah was born and lives on Bediagal Country in Sydney’s Inner West, with ancestral ties to Mungindi and the Gamilaraay Nation.
+Jessie’s strongest cultural influences are from her extended Aboriginal family and Elders living in Sydney, and from her Warlpiri family who – together – have raised her since she was born.